 Thinking about how you can reduce your environmental impact this Earth Day?
 These colleges and universities will inspire you to be greener.
 See what academia’s sustainability leaders are doing to increase their environmental-friendliness.

-First, we have 10 honorable mentions that didn’t quite make our final list of 15, but are definitely worth commending.
+First, we have 10 honorable mentions that didn’t quite make our final list of the 15 greenest college campuses but are definitely worth commending.

 - Oberlin College

 - University of Vermont

 - Emory University

 Duke is working with North Carolina swine farms to capture methane gas and solid byproducts to use as fuel and fertilizer, in an effort to offset carbon emissions.
 The university eliminated its use of coal-based energy in 2011, and other efforts to reduce carbon footprint include increasing the efficiency of campus buildings and transportation.

 See college details: Duke University

 14. Middlebury College

 Middlebury College is on schedule to achieve carbon neutrality by 2016.
 A significant amount of the college’s energy is produced by its biomass gasification plant, which burns the vapors from wood chips to reach very high temperatures and heat water more efficiently.
 Plans are in the works to source these wood chips locally.